rsp/travis-hello/README.md

 * [**C++**][cpp-url] (default GCC and Clang compilers)
 * [**Modern C++**][modern-cpp-url] (recent versions of GCC and Clang compilers)

+Why a separate vesrions for C++?
+The onle with older compiers is faster but the one with newer compilers has support for C++14 and beyond.
+See [travis-hello-modern-cpp][modern-cpp-url] for details.

 To request more languages, please [post an issue][issues-url].

 Issues